seomoz/qless-core/README.md

 When a node attempts to heartbeat, the lua script should check to see if the node attempting to renew the lock is the same node that currently owns the lock.
 If so, then the lock's expiration should be pushed back accordingly, and the updated expiration returned.
-If not, it only has to return false.
+If not, an exception is raised.

 Stats
 -----